This easy recipe for Purple Hull Peas transforms tasty legumes into a crowd-pleasing, flavor-packed side dish that will tantalize your taste buds.

 Purchase fresh peas during the summer and early fall when they are in season, and freeze them to use throughout the year.

-Every year I get frantic calls and emails from disappointed followers who can’t find fresh peas for their holiday meals.
+Every year I get frantic calls and emails from disappointed followers who can’t find fresh peas to use as ingredients for their holiday meals.
 Plan ahead!

 Originally from Africa and once used as food for livestock, they belong to the Vigna unguiculate species and are a subspecies of legumes, including field peas and cowpeas.